Lincolnshire school meal company admits hygiene charges

 The company said it had overhauled the site's management since the inspection.

-Among various problems identified by inspectors were dirty and mouldy chopping boards, raw meat being stored next to cooked ham, and dirty floors, walls and cloths.'High standards'
+Among various problems identified by inspectors were dirty and mouldy chopping boards, raw meat being stored next to cooked ham, and dirty floors, walls and cloths.

 The firm, whose affected premises has since been cleared to provide meals again, was also ordered to pay £4,300 in costs.